xbeat/Machine-Learning/README.md

 Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment.
 The agent receives rewards or penalties based on its actions, aiming to maximize cumulative rewards over time.
 This process mimics how humans and animals learn through trial and error.

+## Understanding Overfitting in Machine Learning with Python

+Understanding Overfitting in Machine Learning

+Overfitting occurs when a machine learning model learns the training data too well, including its noise and fluctuations, leading to poor generalization on unseen data.
+This phenomenon is a common challenge in machine learning that can significantly impact model performance.

 ## Building Decision Trees from Scratch in Python

 Introduction to Decision Trees